If you or someone you know is in danger, call 911 now.

 What To Look For

-There are several warning signs that a person at risk of suicide might display to let people around them know that something is wrong, that help is needed.
+There are many warning signs that a person at risk of suicide might display to let people around them know that something is wrong, that help is needed.
 This list is not all inclusive.
-Many times, there is no warning.
-However, if someone is showing the signs below, encourage them to seek help or offer to find help together.
+Please keep in mind that many times, there are no warning signs.
+However, if someone is showing the signs below, please encourage them to seek help or offer to find help together.

 I Ideation > Expressed or communicated ideation: